Cozy Peach Kitchen

 • Time: Shredding tofu is the most time-intensive part of this recipe, and it only takes a few minutes.
 Overall, this recipe is ready in just over 30 minutes.

 Want to learn more about how to cook tofu?
-Check out my guide to tofu for more tips and tofu recipes.
+Check out my tofu 101 guide for more tips and some of my favorite tofu recipes.

 Ingredients